 The goal-driven design is all about making visitors want to take the action you want them to take.
 This is why it is important not only to make adjustments to your content creation strategy but to distinguish essential from non-essential elements in your website design and use them accordingly.

 Our next stop is contrast.
 Why?
-Because beside space, contrast is one of the key elements that affect your blog’s readability and a building block of your readers’ attention.
+Because beside space, contrast is one of the key elements of good web page design that affect your blog’s readability and a building block of your readers’ attention.
 The most important thing to understand here is how the background color works with the color of your website text.
 You can test this yourself.
 Visit your blog and check if the text is easy to read.
 You should strive towards achieving a subtle difference here, a difference that makes the text distinguishable.

 There is one more important thing here.
 If you want to play with colors, you have to make sure they don’t break out of your overall website design.
 Fortunately, you can review dozens of popular color palettes used for web design, and pick the one that reflects your blog theme and design.